sdinukad/gtlhelper/README.md

         ```bash
         pip install -r requirements.txt
         ```
-## The mext set of steps were added so people can't abuse my api usage.
+## The next set of steps were added so people can't abuse my api usage.
 If you know me personally/online, message me to get this file (`client_secret_desktop.json`) instead of going through the annoying process.
 <details>

 3.  **Set Up Google OAuth 2.0 Credentials (for Google Sheets):**